-Using the Browser view to navigate through the WMI set of objects and their attributes doesn’t disclose the full set of objects WMI has to offer.
-Also, different machines may have different set of objects available depending on the version of the WMI repository installed.
-You can use the View by Namespace & Classview to fully explore what the remote machine has to offer.
+Using the WMI Explorer’s Browser view to navigate through the WMI set of objects and their attributes doesn’t disclose the full set of objects WMI has to offer.
+Also, different machines may have a different set of objects available depending on the version of the WMI repository installed.
+You can use the View by Namespace & Classview to fully explore what the remote Windows client has to offer.

 Using this view you will be able to:

 - Explore the full set of namespaces and classes available on a machine.